International Master Class

 If you need to use the insurance Student UT, you must make a claim.
 The claim form must be signed by you and sent with any reports and/or receipts to the International Office at LUSEM.
 Thereafter it will be sent to Kammarkollegiet.
 If you are in Europe, you should use the European Health Insurance Card for any health-related matters.

 Citizens of a non-EU/EEA country must pay a tuition fee

 Tuition-fee-paying students who are citizens of a non-EU/EEA country must continue to pay tuition fees to Lund University during their exchange semester, but not to the host university.

 Students who do not pay tuition fees in Sweden are not required to pay tuition fees at the host university.

 How do I apply?

-For information on what is required to apply, course selection and other practical details, please see the links below.
+For information on when and how to apply, please see the links below.